rishank-shah/Exam-Portal/README.md

 # Exam Portal In Django

+#### Main Features:
+* Auto Submit Form as soon as timer runs out
+* If student window goes out of focus for 5 times while appearing for an exam professor will receive an email
+* Automatic calculation of marks once student submits Exam

 ## To run this project follow the instructions given below:

 ### Please Note: Python 3.8.2 is needed to run this project